Hello. My name is erin christine bell.

 As well, I’m neuro-atypical, recently diagnosed autistic.
 I am not a huge fan of diagnostic categories, though I find them a bit helpful at times.
 When I work with people I continually try to find, with them, how much and which sorts of practices fit them, exactly where they are at; how I work and relate with others is informed by these aspects of myself.

 In terms of what support/therapy styles have helped me, I find that the being-ness or the vibe of a practitioner/therapist/teacher is far more important than what modality they offer.
 That is – whether body based practices, talk therapy styles, or any other type of teacher/healer – the presence, life experience, world view, compassion, and whether or not I feel ‘seen’ by a practitioner – all of this feels more impacting than whatever particular style they might offer.

-I have found the greatest support – the most useful tools for my daily life – via body-based and/or awareness practices, as well as via studying about behavior and cognition sciences (learning more about how all the parts of me/my body are in relationship, and in relation to my environment, others around me.)
+I have found the greatest support – the most useful tools for my daily life – via body-based and/or awareness practices, as well as via studying about biology behavior and cognition sciences (learning more about how all the parts of me/my body are in relationship, and in relation to my environment, others around me.)
 These have been some of the greatest sources of my healing and continual learning – that is why they are the tools I offer.

 I grew up in what were Acjachemen lands (San Juan Capistrano, California).
 My ancestors are mostly a mix of Gaelic Irish, Anglo, with some Flemish, and a wide variety of other white-skinned colonizer-settlers.
 Most of my ancestors arrived to Turtle Island (USA) about four generations ago.